based2/KB/network/ip_filter.md

 block from any to 94.156.66.169
 # Netherlands https://www.abuseipdb.com/check/
 block from any to 94.156.66.238
-# https://red.flag.domains/posts/2024-02-28/ registrar: Hosting Concepts B.V. d/b/a Openprovider https://threatfox.abuse.ch/browse/malware/win.cobalt_strike/
+# https://red.flag.domains/posts/2024-02-28/ registrar: Hosting Concepts B.V. d/b/a Openprovider 2024-02-20/ registrar: Hosting Concepts B.V. d/b/a Openprovider https://threatfox.abuse.ch/browse/malware/win.cobalt_strike/
 block from any to 94.156.67.0/24
+# https://tracker.viriback.com/index.php?q=HookBot
+block from any to 94.156.67.40
 # https://red.flag.domains/posts/2024-04-19/ appweb-securpass-caissepagnes-assurances[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider
 block from any to 94.156.67.51
-# https://tracker.viriback.com/index.php?q=HookBot
+# https://red.flag.domains/posts/2024-04-25/ appweb-authentification-secure-carrefoure-assurances[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider
-block from any to 94.156.67.40
+block from any to 94.156.67.53
 # https://red.flag.domains/posts/2024-04-05/ apps-clients-pass-secu-sg-assurances[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider
 block from any to 94.156.67.62
 # Netherlands https://www.abuseipdb.com/check/